Are Root Canal Treatments Painful?

 Are Root Canals Painful?

 A typical root canal near you will take more than one dental appointment.
 You can expect at least two dental appointments; you might need three if your case is severe.
-In any case, expect the following:
+In any case, expect the following:- Preparation

 - Removing the Pulp